A Closer Look At Nikki Bella, John Cena’s New Fiancee

 “I’ve told you that I don’t want to get married and I don’t want to have kids and you do want to get married and you do want to have kids, so I feel there’s this time bomb over my head.”

-Perhaps because John Cena was once married before he feared to do it over again, but he once admitted to Rolling Stone that he and Nikki Bella had even seen a therapist over his refusal to settle down, get married and have children.
+Perhaps because John Cena was once married before, he feared to do it over again, but he once admitted to Rolling Stone that he and Nikki Bella had even seen a therapist over his refusal to settle down, get married and have children.

 “Just because everyone else is happy with children doesn’t mean that’s how I have to live.
 I’ve been upfront about this.
 I just have things I need to get done.
 It’s not negotiable.
 We’ve been to therapy over it.
 I don’t think it will ever be over with.”